 Arrange a fitness challenge

 Take on the One Million Step Challenge: 3 months, 1 million steps.
-Sign up and get fit for summer at your own pace, wherever you are.
+Sign up and get fit at your own pace, wherever you are.
 Log your daily steps and raise what you can.

 One million steps too many?
 Set up your own fitness challenge and invite individuals or teams to cycle, walk or run a target number of KM or challenge people to be the first to reach 50 miles to Brighton, 500 miles to Paris or 1,000 miles to Rome.
 Set fundraising targets, compete between offices and consider matched funding.